Building Winning Teams

 Eventually as in every climb, if you do it long enough, you get to the top.
 So, did we.
 We turned around to look at where we had come from.
 And what did we see?
 A rich carpet of many shades of green, with huge splashes of quicksilver.
 Rice fields in various stages of growth with ponds of lotus and lilies.
 Too far to see the flowers but the water shone like mercury in the sun.
 Raise your sights a tad and it turns blue, first hazy, and then clearer and then way out in the distance a deep blue which looks like the sky but isn’t.
 That is the mist rising from the rice paddies, the sky at the horizon and the blue of the Indian Ocean.
 Then up the mountain comes a breeze.
 So cool and refreshing that I can still feel it in 2020, knowing that the coolness of the breeze is in proportion to the effort made to get to this place.
 The harder the climb, the hotter the sun, the more we sweat, the cooler and more refreshing, the breeze.
 That is life itself, isn’t it?

 The story does not end here.
 Our climb had ended but not our trek.
 We still had about 8 miles to go to get to the Manjolai Club where we planned to rest and get something to eat.
 So onward we marched.
-The lovely surprise was that when we reached Manjolai Club I found my good friend Ricky Muthanna, the General Manager of BBTC, the company that owned the tea estates there and the club.
-We got a hero’s welcome and great food after which Ricky insisted that his car would take us back home.
+The lovely surprise was that when we reached Manjolai Club I found my good friend Ricky Muthanna, the General Manager of BBTC, the company that owned the tea estates there at the club.
+We got a wonderful warm welcome and great food after which Ricky insisted that his car would take us back home.

 In conclusion of this chapter of my life, let me share with you some other learning about organizational life and career management.
 Your career is, in fact, in your own hands and the sooner you learn how to manage it, the better off you will be.